johndgiese/angular-hyper-resource/README.md

 As you can see, embedded resources can have links (and even further embedded resources).

 So that is HAL!
 Quite simple really.
-I should also mention that you can use the special mime type, "application/hal+json", if you want to.
+I should also mention that you can use the special mime type, "application/hal+json", if you want to be cool.

 ## AngularJs and HAL